 Director of Global Programs

-As Assistant to the Dean for Global Programs, Hannah is responsible for directing the Global MA in International Relations.
+As Director of Global Programs, Hannah is responsible for overseeing the Global MA in International Relations and the Global MA in International Non-Governmental Organizations programs.
 She works to coordinate the program across six international sites and develop all administrative aspects of the program.
 In addition, Hannah is responsible for assisting with global program initiatives within the College of Arts and Sciences.